-At No Kid Hungry, we say that $1 can help provide up to 10 meals for kids in need.
+At No Kid Hungry, we say that $1 can help provide 10 meals for kids.
 Our donors often ask: How is this possible?

 It’s not because we get a bulk discount on food.
 In fact, we don’t buy food at all.

 Lack of food isn’t the problem here in the United States.
-The problem is ensuring that children have regular access to the food they need.
+The problem is ensuring that children have reliable access to the food they need.

-When we carefully invest donor dollars in these programs, they can reach a lot more kids.
+When we carefully invest donor dollars in this work, schools and communities can feed a lot more kids.
 And we constantly evaluate our strategic investments to ensure we’re maximizing our supporters’ gifts.
-We’ve been monitoring and analyzing data for these programs for more than a decade, so we know that your support can help provide up to 10 meals for every $1 spent.
+We’ve been monitoring and analyzing data for these programs for more than a decade, so we know that your support can help provide 10 meals for every $1 spent.

-During and beyond 2020, of course, we had to adapt to the challenges of COVID-19.
-Schools and community groups had to rapidly transform their operations to feed children the meals they normally receive at school.
+Of course, we had to adapt to the challenges of COVID-19.
+When school buildings closed in March 2020, schools and community groups had to rapidly transform their operations to feed children the meals they normally receive at school.
 This caused severe financial strain; the cost for school districts to provide meals during the depths of the pandemic was significantly higher than normal.

-Here are a few examples of what our help looked like during the pandemic:
+Here are a few examples of what our help looked like during the early days of the pandemic:

-- In Hammond, Indiana, the school district’s cafeteria staff served meals during the pandemic to as many as 2,400 kids a day, three times a week.
+- In Hammond, Indiana, the school district’s cafeteria staff served meals to as many as 2,400 kids a day, three times a week.
 An emergency grant from No Kid Hungry helped them get the equipment they needed to continue serving meals, including meal carts and temperature-controlled pans to allow staff to safely serve meals for hours at a time.
-Since school closures, the district’s staff have served over 60,000 meals to children in the community.
+During school closures, the district’s staff served over 60,000 meals to children in the community.

 - In Florence Township, New Jersey, the districts’ cafeteria staff went from serving 20 free meals a day to 120 overnight.
-They’re using emergency grants from No Kid Hungry to help operate grab-and-go feeding sites where they serve a healthy breakfast and lunch to students every day, from a safe distance.
+They used emergency grants from No Kid Hungry to help operate grab-and-go feeding sites where they served a healthy breakfast and lunch to students every day, from a safe distance.